betaflight/betaflight.com/docs/wiki/guides/archive/GPS-Rescue-Mode.md

 ### Common pitfalls for old versions

-- For Betaflight versions prior to 4.0, it's highly encouraged to enable Air Mode, and optionally to finetune failsafe Stage1 settings, as a workaround for the crash detection issue immediately after activating Rescue Mode.
+- For Betaflight versions prior to 4.0, it's highly encouraged to enable Air Mode, and optionally to fine tune failsafe Stage1 settings, as a workaround for the crash detection issue immediately after activating Rescue Mode.
 Basically, ensure your settings will avoid the quad to be free-falling when entering into Stage2.
 - When changing failsafe parameters with Betaflight Configurator 10.4 or lower, the failsafe procedure will be silently reset.
 Ensure that you set the failsafe procedure manually on CLI after saving modifications on the failsafe tab.
 - Every time the quad is armed, the home point is updated.
 Prior to BF 4.0, home point was updated on disarm but could be missed if switching rapidly.
 Best practice for launching in all versions is to arm, wait a few seconds until home point shows up in osd with 0 distance, and then start flying.
 Otherwise, disarm, wait a few seconds and repeat.
 Since Betaflight 4.0 you can use this cli command `set gps_set_home_point_once = ON` in this way only the first arm after the battery is connected will be used as home point.
 - If you're using Crossfire, make sure to configure the Failsafe parameter as "Cut" on your "CROSSFIRE RX" menu.